 For many years I have had a habit of listening to health, personal development, and spiritual audiobooks.
 It is a big part of my mindfulness practice.
-Back before you could download books to your phone with Audible, I used to purchase cd sets from Sounds True (ask me about some of these—they may be available in our lending library).
-I also love to listen to podcasts, dharma teachings, or interviews on You Tube.
+Back before you could download books to your phone with Audible, I used to purchase cd sets from Sounds True.
+I also love to listen to podcasts or interviews on You Tube.
 Sometimes I read books the old-fashioned way, but I really love having the material in auditory form so that it can accompany me while I work, on errands, or on walks.

 Here is what I have noticed: when my mind is fed with uplifting food, I am happier and more peaceful.
 Positive mental states flourish, and my growth as a human being is accelerated.
 The mindfulness muscle is strengthened when I listen to anything that relates to mental, physical, or spiritual health.
 I also want less of everything because I feel content within myself.
 I don’t need to shop as much, eat as much, or chase after experiences that promise good feelings… because I already feel good.
 And every single decision I make is influenced by the positive things that are feeding my mind.